gryffon/ringteki/docs/implementing-cards.md

 #### Replacement effects

 In other cases, abilities contain the word 'instead' to indicate that the event will not be cancelled, but the normal effect will be replaced.
-In these case, `context.event.replaceHandler()` can be called to replace the effect.
+To implement this correctly, `context.event.replaceHandler()` can be called to replace the triggering event's effect.

 ```javascript
 this.interrupt({